 Living in a popular county comes with a lot of rewards, but there’s also some risk as well.
 Therefore, consider securing your new home by installing some security measures:

 3. Install a RING Video Doorbell This isn’t hard to do and can normally be installed by you.
-You can then see & speak with person your door from your phone.
+You can then see & speak with the person on your door

 If you have a sliding glass door, buy a thick wooden dowel and keep it in the door track on the floor when the door isn’t open.
 We also recommend adding a jimmy plate and an auxiliary lock to any patio doors.

 Things We Strongly Recommend But Are At Your Discretion

 1. Install Door Devils on each of your exterior doors.
 These simple strike plates are highly effective at preventing your front door from being kicked in, even if you live in a condo building.
 If you’re buying a condo in a small building that has a common

 door leading into the building, consider asking the HOA if you can install a Door Devil on the building’s exterior doors as well as on the door to your own unit.
 These items are simple to install with a drill.
 This is a must-have for single-family homeowners

 and is a product we install on all of our homes and investment properties.
 Here is a great article about the effectiveness of Door Devils Please note that these items cannot be purchased anywhere locally (ie. Home Depot, etc) and must be purchased online